Twig Adventures

 0910-1750

 It always strikes me as incredible that different groups can hike the same pace over a month or more.
 There are so many variables that come into play, yet experienced thru-hikers are pretty well matched.
 We tend to walk all day, doing about 30 miles in a full day, and 20-25 during town days.
 The real differences appear depending on how many zeros are taken.
-I’ve taken 3 zeros in 800 miles.
-I walked nearly 1000 miles before taking a zero on the CDT.
+I’d taken 3 zeros in 800 miles.
+In contrast, I walked nearly 1000 miles before taking a zero on the CDT.
 So this varies greatly from one hike to another, as well.

 Leave a Reply